5-minute read

 Do you have a change management plan for AI adoption?

-Generative AI is exciting because of the new capabilities it brings and the flexibility it has to be used in many scenarios (code development, copy editing, summarization, knowledge base search, customer support, etc).
+AI is exciting because of the new capabilities it brings and the flexibility it has to be used in many scenarios (code development, copy editing, summarization, knowledge base search, customer support, etc).
 Each use case has different impacts on business users and their processes.

-Preparing users to understand the capabilities, the limitations, and the practical steps for using generative AI is important to successful adoption.
-If you have governance processes in place (as we recommend below), it is also critical for business units to understand the costs and governance steps for accessing generative AI tools.
+Preparing users to understand the capabilities, the limitations, and the practical steps for using AI is important to successful adoption.
+If you have governance processes in place (as we recommend below), it is also critical for business units to understand the costs and governance steps for accessing AI tools.

-First and foremost, it is important to have clear objectives for generative AI adoption.
+First and foremost, it is important to have clear objectives for AI adoption.
 Do you want to boost productivity?
 Reduce costs?
 Improve customer experience?
 Gain a competitive advantage?

 IT strategy